-Of course you will be able to buy a house, or a car or get a credit card again.
+Of course, you will be able to buy a house or a car or get a credit card again.
 And it will happen much sooner than you would probably predict.
-Most people assume that they can't get any credit for seven or ten years, based on the length of time a bankruptcy will appear on your credit bureau report.
+Most people assume that they can't get any credit for seven or 10 years, based on the length of time a bankruptcy will appear on their credit bureau report.
 In reality, you'll be able to get credit immediately after your discharge is granted.
+It's true!

-In only about two (2%) percent of bankruptcy cases will individual debtors be required to turn over any property to a bankruptcy trustee.
+In under 10% of personal bankruptcy cases will individual debtors be required to turn over any property to a bankruptcy trustee.
 For most filers, their personal property and the equity in their real estate will be exempt from turnover.
 Each state either has its own exemption scheme or makes use of the scheme included in the federal bankruptcy laws.
 For the most part, these exemptions will be generous enough to cover your property.